ma1orek/what-if-world/README.md

 ### **Rapid Prototyping**
 - Leveraged Kiro's AI agents for rapid code generation and iteration
 - Used vibe coding to refine user experience and interactions
-- Integrated Kiro workflow into our development pipeline
+- Integrated Kiro workflow into development pipeline

 The `.kiro/` folder in this repo contains:
 - Agent sessions and context